luc1fev/21SPCMPE131/readme.md

 - [ ] js to check currect amount
 - [ ] sometimes Banner not rolling
 - [ ] other webpage display before login
-- [ ] balance not update after some operation
+- [x] balance not update after some operation
+- [x] reg page name length
+- [x] balance problem when register new account with 0 amount
-- [ ] reg page name length
+- [ ] login in reg page get error

 # common topic: